menu

 Clintonville is a very small city located in the state of Wisconsin.
 With a population of 4,509 people and just one neighborhood, Clintonville is the 173rd largest community in Wisconsin.

-Clintonville is a blue-collar town, with 48.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Clintonville is generally considered to be a blue-collar town.
+48.88% of the Clintonville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Clintonville is a city of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Clintonville who work in healthcare (8.18%), office and administrative support (7.56%), and sales jobs (5.69%).

 Also of interest is that Clintonville has more people living here who work in computers and math than 95% of the places in the US.

-Clintonville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Clintonville does not have a public transit system used by locals to get to and from work.

-The population of Clintonville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Clintonville, 21.94% have at least a bachelor's degree.
+The education level of Clintonville citizens is a little higher than the average for US cities and towns: 21.94% of adults in Clintonville have at least a bachelor's degree.

 The per capita income in Clintonville in 2022 was $33,646, which is middle income relative to Wisconsin and the nation.
 This equates to an annual income of $134,584 for a family of four.
 However, Clintonville contains both very wealthy and poor people as well.